Cactus Harvesting: Cycle-Aware Reference Counting in Rust

 Adoption

-takes and holds an owned reference to another Rc<T>
+When an Rc<T> takes and holds an owned reference to another Rc<T>, calling

 to adopt itself multiple times.
 Together, these behaviors allow implementing